Apart from the majestic Castle, we can see other tourist attractions such as churches, Torre de San Nicolás ...

-Dominating the Plaza Mayor, there is a large wall brick construction with limestone in buttresses, with a great simplicity of lines on the outside, broken only by the preserved remains of the early Romanesque church: the lower part of the tower, the same style that of San Nicolás, and the walls of what was the chapel of the Bishop of Cádiz, built in the s.
-XV Its interior is shown with one of the most outstanding temples of the early s.
-XVI in the province, following a scheme used, for example, in the church of the monastery of El Parral, in Segovia.
-From a single nave, the temple covers a groin vault, possibly work by Juan Gil de Ontañón, since it was in the Villa during the works.
+Dominating the Plaza Mayor, rises a large brick construction in a wall with limestone buttresses, with great simplicity of lines on the outside, broken only by the preserved remains of the primitive Romanesque church: the lower part of the tower, of the same style than that of San Nicolás, and the walls of what was the bishop of Cádiz's chapel, built in the s.
+XV.
+Its interior is shown with one of the most outstanding temples from the beginning of the s.
+XVI in the province, following a scheme used, for example, in the church of the El Parral monastery, in Segovia.
+With a single nave, the temple is covered by a ribbed vault, possibly the work of Juan Gil de Hontañón, as he was in the town during the works.

 The choir, located at his feet, is opposed to the main altar, impressive work, with columns of giant order.
 Conceived as a funerary chapel of the Fonseca family, it holds four sepulchres of pure Italian style and made in fine Carrara marble, created in that country by Domenico Fancelli and his Spanish disciple Bartolomé Ordóñez, connecting in his execution with that of the Catholic Monarchs, located in the Royal Chapel of Granada.
 In addition, the carvings of the Santo Cristo de San Nicolás, Romanesque from the 17th century, are worth noting.
 XIII and from the church of the missing church of San Nicolás; that of Santa Ana, from the beginning of the s.
 XVI; the Calvary, of the same period and that follows the parameters of Berruguete; the tomb of Antonio de Fonseca.